apify/proxy-chain/README.md

 - `port` field is casted to number / null from string
 - `path` field is added (pathname + search)
-- both username and password is URI-decoded if possible
+- both username and password is URI-decoded if possible (if not, the function keeps the username and password as is)
 - `auth` field is added, and it contains username + ":" + password, or an empty string.

 If the URL is invalid, the function throws an error.